svkaiser/Doom64EX/README.md

 Note: You may also need to install dynamic libraries separately.

+## Using the system-provided FluidSynth library

+Doom64EX uses [fluidsynth-lite](https://github.com/dotfloat/fluidsynth-lite) to
+reduce the number of dependencies.
+If you wish to use FluidSynth as provided by your package-manager, add `-DENABLE_SYSTEM_FLUIDSYNTH=ON` as a cmake argument.

+    $ cmake -DENABLE_SYSTEM_FLUIDSYNTH=ON ..

 ## Compiling on Linux

 All of these steps are done using the terminal.